geoshit888/GEOL0069-Landslide-Detection/README.md

 **Why This Topic?**

 Taiwan is one of the most landslide-prone regions in the world due to its steep mountainous terrain, active tectonic setting, intense rainfall and frequent typhoons (Lin et al., 2004).
 Earthquakes can destabilise hillslopes, trigger rockfalls and increase sediment transport, causing widespread geomorphic change across mountain catchments.
+The Taroko region of eastern Taiwan is characterised by steep relief, narrow valleys and highly fractured metamorphic rocks.
+Combined with intense rainfall from typhoons and frequent seismic activity, these conditions make the region highly susceptible to landslides and debris flows.

 The 3 April 2024 Hualien earthquake (Mw 7.4) generated extensive slope failures across eastern Taiwan, particularly within and around Taroko National Park.
 Detecting these changes rapidly is important for hazard assessment, infrastructure monitoring and environmental management.